AxoIsAxo/EnhancedPets/README.md

 ![Discord Support](https://img.shields.io/discord/b7BVkJ56mR?label=Discord&logo=discord&color=7289DA)

 > Enhance the vanilla pet experience now without mental gymnastics!\
-> Wolves, cats, parrots, and more — but smarter, friendlier, and easier to manage.
+> Wolves, cats, parrots, and more — but smarter, friendlier, and easier to manage.\
 > By Easier i mean navigate through 19338798 (Hyperbolic) Menus to manage your pet's very Soul :D :D

+One pet or fifty.
+Dead or alive.
+We handle it.\
+And don't even worry about the Happy Ghast (1.21.6+) — we implement features very quickly after 4 months have passed after the main release.

 Thanks to:
 - cystol